 Keeping your will up to date can also make it less likely that it will be challenged by your beneficiaries or result in estate litigation or civil litigation in the Westchester County courts.

 Working with wills attorneys ensures your will is accurate, up to date, and in line with the state requirements.
-Call the Law Offices of Joseph A. Marra, PLLC, at 914-344-5145 to schedule an appointment with an attorney today.
+Call the Law Offices of Joseph A. Marra, PLLC, at 914-344-5145 to schedule an appointment with a Yonkers New York attorney today.